techidaily/site-win11-tips/source/_posts/addressing-error-3-fix-for-windows-10-nvidia-opengl.md

  Have you recently updated your PC’s graphics driver?
 If so, the new driver could be causing the error code 3 issue on your PC.
 You might be able to resolve error code 3 by rolling back a recent graphics driver update.

- Follow our guide on[how to roll back a driver on Windows](https://www.makeuseof.com/how-to-roll-back-a-driver-in-windows-10/.) for more information.
+ Follow our guide on [how to roll back a driver on Windows](https://www.makeuseof.com/how-to-roll-back-a-driver-in-windows-10/.) for more information.
 You'll find the display drivers under the**Display Adapters** section.

  A Driver Package rollback window will open that asks you to select an option about why you’re rolling back the driver.
 Click the**My apps don’t work with this driver** radio button, which is one of the closest matches for why you’re rolling back the driver.